 Ways to unclog your drain without using chemicals

-1. Snake, Wire Hanger or Plunger
+1. Unclog a drain with a Snake, Wire Hanger or Plunger

 These are the simplest, most obvious methods most people use to unclog a drain.